scikit-learn-fondation/varia/administration/job_community.md

 ### Skills

--	Good knowledge of the scientific Python stack.
+-	A keen interest for open-source projects and communities
 -	Excellent communication skills to foster team work.
--	A keen interest for open-source projects and communities
+-	Knowledge of the scientific Python stack.
 -	Knowledge of statistical data analysis.
 -	Interest in web and social network communication.

 We are open to junior or senior profiles.
+While the position as described above has mutiple roles requiring various expertise, we encourage candidates with strong interests and a will to acquire complementary skills with the team, for instance acquiring knowledge of data processing or scientific engineering.